©Photo by iStock: shirosuna-m

 Your step-by-step guide to getting married in Japan.

 Congratulations!
 You and your partner are engaged and ready to take that next big step.
-Whether you’re a fluent Japanese speaker or can’t tell your migi (右 right) from your hidari (左 left), with the Savvy Guide to Marriage in Japan, you’ll be able to handle the legal/paperwork side of getting married here with ease.
+Whether you’re a fluent Japanese speaker or can’t tell your migi (右 right) from your hidari (左 left), this Savvy Tokyo guide to marriage in Japan will help you handle the legal/paperwork side of getting married here with ease.

 The Savvy Tokyo Guide to Marriage in Japan© Photo by iStock: Kwangmoozaa

 Hold it.
-There are some basic points you and your partner must meet before you should even consider attempting to get married.
+There are some basic points you and your partner must meet before you should even consider getting married.
 These might sound like obvious points, but according to a civil servant friend, they’ve seen people miss these vital rules before.

 First things first.
 According to the Japanese Civil Code and the amendments made as of April 2022, men and women aged 18 and over are legally allowed to marry.
 Basically put, if you can legally get married in your home country, you can get married in Japan.
 You can marry someone else from your native country, someone from another country, or a Japanese national.